ianrasmussen05/programming-languages-2021/assignment-2.md

 See [assignments](assignments.md).
 In addition:

+There are a lot of interesting questions.
+For example, `#:#` does not parse, but `(#):#` does.
+Why?
+Does that mean that it would make sense to change the grammar?
+As you spent quite a lot of time on this assignment, I would like to now about the questions you came up with.

+Here are some more ideas:

-Reflect on the differences between `LambdaNat5` and the Calculator.
+- Reflect on the differences between `LambdaNat5` and the Calculator.
 In `LambdaNat5`, why can't we implement arithmetic using the simple
 ```
 evalCBN (EPlus e1 e2) = (evalCBN e1) + (evalCBN e2)
 ```
 similar to what we have done in the calculator?

-Reflect on the differences between LambdaNat5 and Haskell.
+- Reflect on the differences between LambdaNat5 and Haskell.
 In your experience from this assignment, how does writing code in LambdaNat5 and Haskell compare?
 How far did we come in implementing a functional programming language?
 What is missing?
 What can you say about how one should go about extending LambdaNat5 to a more powerful language (such as Haskell)?